 Paradise Harbor is a wide bay and natural harbor on the West Antarctic Peninsula.
 Mountains, glaciers and ice cliffs offer spectacular views.
 Icebergs regularly calve from the glaciers, providing a place for seals, penguins and seabirds to rest and play.
 An Argentine base, Almirante Brown Station-named after Admiral Guillermo Brown, father of the Argentine Navy-is also located in Paradise Harbor, and was operated from 1951 until a large section of it burned down in 1984.
-It has since been partially rebuilt and is used as a summer research base.
+It has since been partially rebuilt and is used during summer months for scientific research.
+Also located in the Bay is Waterboat Point, where two scientists studying penguin behavior lived in a water boat from 1921 to 22.
+The remains of their camp have been designated an Antarctic historic site.

-PETERMANN ISLAND
+PAULET ISLAND